-Students find a fieldwork site to conduct a project or study of interest to a host organization, and produce a defined deliverable at the end of the experience.
+Students find a practicum site to conduct a project or study of interest to a host organization, and produce a defined deliverable at the end of the experience.

 Frequently Asked Questions

-I am ready to do my fieldwork project.
+I am ready to do my practicum project.
 What steps do I take?

 OEL provides a list of pre-approved sites for review.
 Students also can find an appropriate setting outside of this list, and request OEL approval.
 Please email firstname.lastname@example.org.